 Classes possess characteristics – in programming they are referred to as properties.
 An example would be a set of grades.

 Classes also expose behavior known in programming as methods.
-An example would be sitting an exam.
+An example would be taking an exam.

-Methods and properties can be visible only within the scope of the class, which declared them and their descendants (private / protected), or visible to all other classes (public).
+Methods and properties are either only visible within the scope of the class (private / protected) or visible to all other classes (public).

 Objects are instances of classes.
 For example, John is a Student and Peter is also a Student.